 Richard has extensive experience teaching about the classical world to colleges and in the wider educational environment.
 Here he focusses on women in the classical world, a subject that only rarely gets attention.

-Elaine Cook - Keynsham Abbey - characters and events
+Elaine Cook - Keynsham Abbey - An examination of the site's characters and events

 Rebecca Dumbleton - Summary of 2026 in South Gloucestershire